techlahoma/okcjs-website/readme.md

 ---

-## organizer and volunteer responsibilities
+## Organizer and Volunteer Responsibilities
-help is always welcome for these volunteer roles
+Help is always welcome for these volunteer roles
   - find speakers for upcoming months
-  - update the website via pull requests on github *
+  - update the website via pull requests on GitHub *
   - merge the pull request and deploy the website  *
   - keep the website's framework and plugins updated *
   - add in issues for the usergroup, make pull requests, and merge duty *